Toggle: English / Spanish

-Chronic lung conditions that cause low blood oxygen levels in the blood over a long time can also lead to cor pulmonale.
-A few of these are:
+Lung conditions that cause a low blood oxygen level in the blood over a long time can also lead to cor pulmonale.
+Some of these are:

 Over time, symptoms occur with lighter activity or even while you are at rest.
-Some symptoms you may have are:
+Symptoms you may have are:

 - Fainting spells during activity